-…free men and women seeking a place where they could raise their families, educate their children, practice their professions, enjoy the results of their hard work, vote, live without fear and live with equality under the law.
+April 25th,1858 the Steamship Commodore sailed into Victoria harbour from San Francisco.
+On board were 35 Black people, the Pioneer Committee, to meet with Governor Douglas.
+They were free men and women seeking a place where they could raise their families, educate their children, practise their professions, enjoy the results of their hard work, vote, live without fear and live with equality under the law.

 This plaque was installed on August 18, 1978.
 The plaque states “In commemoration of the arrival in 1858 of the first group of Black settlers to the Colony of Vancouver’s Island.”